KhawajaAbaid/prewordict/README.md

   - That requires processing of scores of times more articles and hence words.
   - But currently I severely lack in resources.
 Cant even rent a cloud to host my scripts.
 I'm broke af.
   - And that's the very reason why this game lacks in so much potential dynamic functionality.
-  - But I'll try our best to get it done in the next few weeks.
-  - And maybe if a land a job miraciously, I'll be able to fund these things.
+  - And maybe if a land a job miraculously, I'll be able to fund my projects but for now, I'll keep doing what I can!

-### Last but not the least, If you have any feedback please let us know, we'll love to hear it to improve ourselves and this game.
+*If you have any feedback please let us know, I'll love to hear it to improve myself and this game.

 ## And if you'd like to contribute to this project, fork it or whatever, go ahead.
 Feel free to do so.
 This repo is all yours!